XAI Beyond Classification: Interpretable Neural Clustering: Experimental Results

-Besides the above investigation on different initializations and features, we also consider the role of the used optimization approaches.
-In our experiments, we carry out experiments on the mnist dataset with the aforementioned CNN network and emply four popular SGD variants, namely, adadelta~\cite{Adadelta}, adagrad~\cite{Adagrad}, adam~\cite{Adam}, and RMSprop~\cite{RMSprop}, to train \textit{k}-meansNet.
-In the evaluation, we adopt the default setting for these optimizers and experimentally set $\alpha$ to $10^{-2}$ for adadelta and adam, and to $10^{-3}$ for adagrad and RMSprop.
-For a more comprehensive study, we further adopt four metrics for evaluating the clustering quality, \textit{i.e.} adjusted mutual index (AMI), Homogeneity, Completeness, and v\_measure.
-Noticed that, Accuracy, AMI, ARI, and AMI are external metrics which are computed based on the ground-truth, whereas Homogeneity, Completeness, and v\_measure are internal metrics which measure the compactness/scatterness of within-/between-clusters.
-From \tablename~\ref{tab:5}, it is easy to observe that AdaDelta and Adam achieve the best performance in terms the used metrics, and Adagrad performs the worst.
-Such a result is consistent with the experimental results of prior works.
+\textbf{Influences of Optimizers:} Besides the above investigations on different initializations and features, we further consider the role of the used optimization strategies.
+To this end, we carry out experiments on the MNIST data set by training TELL with two popular SGD variants, namely, Adadelta~\citep{Adadelta} and Adam~\citep{Adam}.
+In the implementation, we adopt the default setting for these optimizers.
+For a more comprehensive study, we adopt four more metrics to evaluate the clustering quality, \textit{i.e.} Adjusted Mutual Index (AMI), Homogeneity (Homo.), Completeness (Comp.), and V\underline{~~}Measure (V\underline{~~}Mea.).
+Note that ACC, AMI, ARI, and AMI are external metrics that are computed based on the ground-truth, while Homogeneity, Completeness, and V\_Measure are internal metrics that measure the compactness/divergence of within-/between-cluster samples.
+Table~\ref{tab:6} shows that TELL with Adadelta performs slightly better than with Adam, and it is not necessary to tune the optimizer parameter.

+Recall that to stabilize the update of cluster centers, we normalize their gradient to have an L2-norm of $0.1$, which is $10\%$ of the L2-norm of cluster centers.
+Here, to show the necessity of such a gradient normalization strategy, we conduct the following ablation study by simply applying the standard gradient descent on the cluster layer.
+One could see that both two optimizers give inferior performance when no normalization is performed.
+Because when the length of the gradient is much larger than that of cluster centers, the cluster centers change exceedingly at every iteration, thus preventing them from convergence.